mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 ### 10.1 Standardization and Governance

 MCP is currently in open development, driven by a technical community led by Anthropic and other independent contributors.
-Near-future plans include:
+Near future plans include:

 - **Formal standardization proposals** through bodies like W3C, OpenAI Alliance, or even consortia such as IEEE or IETF.
 - **Stable versioning and compatibility contracts** that guarantee interoperability across different client and server versions.
 - **Open governance models** that allow change proposals, community discussion, and progressive adoption.

-A robust and long-lasting protocol requires an active community and a transparent technical evolution process.
+A robust and long lasting protocol requires an active community and a transparent technical evolution process.

 ### 10.2 Protocol Extensions and Specializations

-The current specification covers the fundamentals: tool discovery, execution, context resources, and metadata.
-However, areas for future extensions are already identified:
+The current specification covers the fundamentals: tool discovery, execution, context resources, and metadata. , areas for future extensions are already identified:

 #### 10.2.1 Advanced Semantic Typing

 - Support for **richer validation schemas** (JSON Schema, Protobuf, Avro).
-- Inclusion of **ontologies** or **shared semantic types** enabling cross-domain interoperability (e.g., financial, clinical, legal types).
+- Inclusion of **ontologies** or **shared semantic types** enabling cross domain interoperability (e.g., financial, clinical, legal types).

 #### 10.2.2 Streaming Data Access